Haus Labs: Sales

-According to reports by the fashion-industry trade journal WWD, Haus Labs had the third-highest media value of celebrity makeup brands in 2020, earning over $141.7 million, only behind Fenty Beauty and Kylie Cosmetics.
+According to reports by WWD, Haus Labs had the third-highest media value of celebrity makeup brands in 2020, earning over $141.7 million, only behind Fenty Beauty and Kylie Cosmetics.
 In 2021, the brand had a revenue of around $20 million, according to Business Insider.

 Products

 On September 17, 2019, Haus Laboratories launched the first products, six kits inspired by the houses of the 1980s ball culture.
 They featured three products each: Glam Attack (a shimmer pigment), R.I.P.
 Lip Liner, and Le Riot Lip Gloss.
 On November 14, the line announced that they would be launching their first holiday collection, titled Cosmic Love, with a new formula and more glittered lip liners, lip gloss, and shimmer powders, along with their first-ever bullet lipstick.
 It was released on November 18, 2019.

 On May 19, 2020, Haus Labs launched the Stupid Love Palette, inspired by Gaga's sixth studio album, Chromatica (2020).
 On August 4, 2020, the brand released their new collection of gel pencil eyeliners, made into 20 different shades and available in three different finishes.
 Both Gaga and Ariana Grande wore these eyeliners in the music video for "Rain On Me".
 On October 6, 2020, Haus Labs launched a blush–highlighter duo and a bronzing–highlighter duo.
 In an interview with Refinery29, Gaga stated "we formulated them to be a silky powder, that leaves a clean buildable finish with rich, flirtatious hues and beaming highlighters.
 I've named them Heat Spell and Head Rush to indicate the ecstasy of celebrating you."

 As part of the celebration of the tenth anniversary of Born This Way, on June 8, 2021, Haus Labs released the Bad Kid Vault, a limited-edition makeup box set including 16 products, such as eyeliners, lip crayons, lip glosses and a red sparkle lipstick.
 The brand also launched the Be Kind.
 Be Brave.
 Be You.
 Bundle, which included Gaga's anthology book, Channel Kindness: Stories of Kindness and Community and three lip crayons.
 On September 28 of that year, Haus Labs released the Love for Sale Eyeshadow Palette, inspired by her second collaborative album with Tony Bennett, Love for Sale (2021).

 On September 8, 2022, the brand launched their first line of complexion products, the Triclone Skin Tech liquid foundation.
-Including 51 shades, it had one of the most expansive and inclusive array of shades for a cosmetic company's first release.
+Including 51 shades, it had an expansive and inclusive array of shades.